Art'scool (Guided School Tours)

 - Additional chaperones are required to pay the group admission rate of $8 per person.

-- We ask that you review our Museum Guidelines and share this information with your chaperones and students before arriving at the Gallery.
+- We ask that you review our Museum Guidelines and share this information with your chaperones and students before arriving at the museum.

 To request a tour, please fill out our online tour request form.
 This form must be filled out before your tour can be confirmed.